 This section analyses the demographics of Belle II registration data from the Belle II member registration platforms from 2011 - 2019.
-In 2017, due to the migration of Belle II's registration system from an internal record (kept by the Belle II secretaries) to the Belle II Membership Management System (B2MMS), the year 2017 will appear as an anomaly in the following results.
+In 2017, Belle II migrated from a previous system, maintained by the Belle II secretariat, to the Belle II Membership Management System (B2MMS), maintained by Belle II Collaborative Services; due to this migration, results for 2017 may appear anomalous and should not be taken as indicative of real trends.
 Within the B2MMS, it is compulsory for a member to submit their name, title, gender, email, institution and membership category (i.e. Ph.D. student, faculty, etc.).
 The possible selections available for gender are: 'Male', 'Female, 'Other', 'Not set'.
 Here we acknowledge the issues often perpetuated in this form of data taking with respect to a gender binary.
 Additionally, in the following figures it is necessary to combine 'other' and 'unspecified' into one category as underrepresented persons are easily identifiable due to low statistics.
 We as a collaboration wish to maintain and pursue true anonymity of our membership data.

 In recent years Belle II has seen a distinct membership increase, approximately doubling members between the years 2011 to 2019.
 Within this, the percentage of female identifying members increased from approximately 12.2% to 15.6%, shown in Figure 1.
 Though statistically significant, the average from these two numbers shows the increase in the percentage of women members to be approximately 0.4% every year.
-At this rate and using a target of 50% as an example of population representation (displayed as a dashed line in the percentage plot of Figure 1), it would take 86 years to reach proportional gender representation within the collaboration, by which time the Belle II experiment will have completed and there will likely exist a 'Belle V' or equivalent.
+Women are significantly underrepresented (equal population representation at 50% is displayed as a dashed line in the percentage plot of Figure 1).
+The current rate of increase is too modest to reach gender parity over the lifetime of this experiment.

 We next compare the gender of collaborators by region they work in, based on their registered institution.
 One particularly interesting takeaway from this Figure 2 is the comparison between two regions or countries with similar representation within the collaboration.
 Comparing Japan, which represents 16.23% of the collaboration, to Northern America which represents 16.91% of the collaboration, we can see that Japan has a higher representation of women than Northern America, 16.57% compared to 9.09% respectively.
 Within Belle II, the representation of women as a percentage drops as their career progresses from postgraduate to permanent faculty, shown in Figure 3.
-This is indicative that we as a collaboration are not exempt from the coined 'leaky pipeline' effect.
+The under-representation of women increases with increasing seniority.